dukim27/pneumonet-ondevice/README.md

 ---

-### 3. Dynamic Class-Weighted Loss

-Even with balanced replay, the combined batch of new and replayed samples may still be imbalanced.
-PneumoNet therefore applies a dynamic class-weighted loss.

-For each training batch, class weights are recomputed based on the current class distribution.
-Underrepresented classes receive higher weights, while majority classes receive lower weights.

-This helps prevent the model from overfitting to majority-class samples and improves stability across sequential domain shifts.

----

 ## Domain-Shifted PneumoniaMNIST Benchmark

 This repository uses **PneumoniaMNIST** from the **MedMNIST** collection.
 PneumoniaMNIST contains pediatric chest X-ray images for binary classification of normal versus pneumonia cases.